hayeah/ruby-bootcamp-mongoid/05-implement-crud.md

 MyMongoid.session
 ```

-We won't implement multiple sessions in MyMongoid, so `MyMongoid.session`.
+We won't implement multiple sessions in MyMongoid.
 In later sections, a `MyMongoid` model will get a `Moped::Collection` from the session, and issue queries via the collection.

 ## Implementation

 Implement `Mongoid.configure`.

-Hint: use the `Singleton` module in Ruby stdlib.
+Hint: use the [`Singleton` module](http://ruby-doc.org/stdlib-2.1.0/libdoc/singleton/rdoc/Singleton.html) in Ruby stdlib.
+See the section "Singleton Object" below.

 Pass `rspec crud_spec.rb -e 'Should be able to configure MyMongoid'`